 On successful completion students will have achieved lipreading teaching skills at Level 4 as approved by ATLA.
 If you do not already have an adult education qualification you will also be able to undertake the Award in Education and Training (AET) qualification which is required by some education providers.

 We are looking for Lipreading Tutors in all areas of Scotland.
-If you feel that you would like to have this opportunity of becoming a Lipreader Tutor, please contact us for an application form and further information about this course., due to run in 2018.
+If you feel that you would like to have this opportunity of becoming a Lipreader Tutor, please contact us for an application form and further information about this course, due to run in January 2019.

 Tel/text: 07599 342288

 Currently no further courses in Wales are planned.

 In England only, teachers employed by Adult Education colleges are expected to have a recognised teaching qualification.
 This includes Lipreading teachers.
 The courses above offer the minimum required qualification, the AET (Award in Education and Training, Level 3 or 4), formerly PTLLS (Preparing to Teach in the Lifelong Learning Sector).
 Some employers may expect or encourage you to study for a higher qualification:

 - CET, Certificate in Education and Training – Level 4 (previously CTLLS, Level 3 or 4);

 - DET, Diploma in Education and Training – Level 5 (previously DTLLS, level 5);

 Further guidance available here.

 Vacancies for lipreading teachers are listed on our members’ site.
 If you would like to advertise a vacancy please contact ATLA.
 Advertising with ATLA is free, although donations are always welcome.
 In particular, we are currently trying to rebuild our very depleted Bursary Fund for people training to be lipreading teachers.